-The TGFβ superfamily consists of 33 unique signaling ligands which control delicate and indispensable cellular functions ranging from reproduction and development to homeostasis and wound repair.
-These ligands can be further subdivided into three classes: the TGFβs, for which the family is named, the bone morphogenetic proteins (BMPs), with roles in bone development, growth, and homeostasis, and the activins, which play deterministic roles in reproduction and muscle development.
-Family proteins are synthesized (A) as longer precursors containing a large N-terminal prodomain (~250 residues) and a smaller C-terminal growth factor domain (~110 residues) which are proteolytically cleaved (B) during processing but can remain noncovalently associated during trafficking and after secretion (C).
-A single ligand dimer can assemble a signaling complex (D) by association with two type II receptors and two type I receptors. when assembled as such, the constitutively active type II receptors can phosphorylate and activate the type I receptors (E), and in turn the type I receptors can phosphorylate and activate intracellular Smads (F) which then translocate to the nucleus and induce or repress the transcription of target genes.
+The TGFβ superfamily consists of over 30 unique signaling ligands which control cellular functions ranging from reproduction and development to homeostasis and wound repair.
+These ligands can be further subdivided into three classes: the TGFβs, for which the family is named, the bone morphogenetic proteins (BMPs), and the activins, which play roles in reproduction and muscle development.
+Family proteins are synthesized (A) as longer precursors containing a large N-terminal prodomain (~250 residues) and a smaller C-terminal growth factor domain (~110 residues) which are proteolytically cleaved (B) during processing but can remain non-covalently associated during trafficking and post-secretion (C).
+A single ligand dimer can assemble a signaling complex (D) by association with two type II receptors and two type I receptors.
+When assembled as such, the constitutively active type II receptors can phosphorylate and activate the type I receptors (E), and in turn the type I receptors can phosphorylate and activate intracellular Smads (F) which then translocate to the nucleus and induce or repress the transcription of target genes.
 The 8 Smad proteins are divided into three subclasses: receptor-regulated Smads (R-Smads) 1, 2, 3, 5, 9, common partner Smad (Co-Smad) 4, and inhibitory Smads (I-Smads) 6 & 7.
 When TGFβ signaling is active, heterotrimeric complexes of two R-Smads and one Co-Smad accumulate in the nucleus and proceed modulate transcriptional activity directly, by binding DNA, or indirectly by influencing the action of other transcription factors.

 Structure-Function Studies of Ligand-Receptor Interactions

 To better understand the general mechanisms of TGFβ signaling it is important to understand, at the molecular level, how ligands bind and interact with their signaling receptors.
 This information illuminates how certain ligands are able to signal through specific combinations of type I and type II receptors.
 Within the three ligand classes, differences in receptor affinity exist such that BMP ligands bind type I receptors with high-affinity while both TGFβ and activin ligands display low affinity for type I receptors.
-Differences also occur where ligand classes utilize different receptor combinations and can be more or less promiscuous.
+Different ligand classes utilize different receptor combinations and can be more or less promiscuous.
 For example, while all TGFβ class ligands signal using ALK5, activin class ligands are capable of signaling through ALK4, ALK5 and ALK7.
-Structural studies have revealed differences in the mechanisms for how TGFβ and BMP ligands assemble type I and type II receptors.
-For TGFβ class ligands, a cooperative assembly paradigm is utilized where the type I and type II receptors directly interact in the presence of the ligand.
-This is in contrast to BMP class ligands, where the receptors bind independently.
-While structures of TGFβ and BMP ligands bound to their receptors are available, we have limited information for how activin class members — Activin A, Activin B, GDF8, & GDF11 — and AMH assemble a ternary signaling complex.
+Structural studies have revealed differences in the mechanisms for TGFβ and BMP ligand assembly of type I and type II receptors.
+For TGFβ class ligands, a cooperative assembly paradigm is utilized where the type I and type II receptors directly interact in the presence of the ligand, in contrast to BMP class ligands, where the receptors bind independently.
+While structures of TGFβ and BMP ligands bound to their receptors are available, we have limited information for how Activin class members assemble a ternary signaling complex.

 Mullerian Inhibiting Substance (MIS) or Anti-Mullerian Hormone (AMH), originally identified for its role in male sex differentiation during development, has emerged as a significant molecule in female reproduction.
-For example, gonadal AMH plays a major role in regulating follicle development while blood serum levels are clinically valuable as a measure of ovarian reserve or as a diagnostic tool.
+Gonadal AMH plays a major role in regulating follicle development and blood serum levels are used as a measure of ovarian reserve and as a diagnostic tool.
 Mutations in AMH are associated with both male and female reproductive disorders, including Persistent Mullerian Duct Syndrome (PMDS) in males and Polycystic Ovary Syndrome (PCOS) in females.
 As a member of the TGFβ family, AMH signals through a type I and type II receptor.
-Uniquely, AMH signals through its own type II receptor AMHRII, but will utilize the type I receptor ALK2, which is shared by multiple ligands.
+Uniquely, AMH signals through its own type II receptor AMHRII, but utilizes the type I receptor ALK2, which is shared by multiple ligands.
 While previous studies have detailed TGFβ family ligand interactions, how AMH interacts at the molecular level with AMHRII and ALK2 is unknown.
-Our lab seeks to understand how AMH complexes with its cognate receptors and how specific AMH signaling is generated using these receptors.
-A more complete understanding of this interaction can provide a platform for developing reagents that modify AMH activity with the potential for future application in reproductive therapies.
+Our lab seeks to understand the unique structural characteristics, how AMH complexes with its cognate receptors and how AMH signaling is generated using these receptors.
+A more complete understanding of AMH can provide a platform for developing therapeutics that modify AMH activity with the potential for future application in reproductive therapies.

 Extracellular Ligand Modulators

 Due to the potency of TGFβ ligands and the wide variety of biological targets they regulate, the modulation of TGFβ signaling is of key importance.
 Ligands are regulated by over 20 structurally diverse extracellular protein antagonists.
 Over the past 15 years, our lab has made significant contributions towards understanding the diversity of the extracellular protein antagonist and how they neutralize ligands.
 Our initial efforts were focused on the follistatin family where we solved a battery of follistatin-ligand structures, including follistatin:activin A, FSTL3:activin A, follistatin:GDF8, FSTL3:GDF8, and follistatin:GDF11.
-These studies emphasized that ligand-antagonist interactions are complex, using conformational plasticity to accommodate differences at the ligand-antagonist interface.
+These studies emphasized the complexity of ligand-antagonist interactions, including conformational plasticity to accommodate differences at the ligand-antagonist interface.
 Over the years, we have extended our studies to include the DAN-family and WFIKKN-family antagonists.
 Similar to follistatin, WFIKKN is a multi-domain antagonist, however it has much more limited specificity – it specifically antagonizes GDF8 and GDF11.
 In contrast, the DAN-family consists of a small, single domain antagonists that neutralize ligands of the BMP subclass.

 Activin-class Antagonism by Follistatin and Structurally-related Proteins

-We have a particular interest in the ligand GDF8, also known as myostatin.
-Myostatin is a strong negative regulator of muscle growth – disruption of myostatin signaling results in animals with massive gains in muscle, an outcome observed across many animal species, including humans.
-Therefore, the development of potent and selective inhibitors to myostatin with the goal of increasing muscle mass or preventing degradation might be one way to fight muscle wasting/atrophy in muscular dystrophies, cancer, cachexia, and sarcopenia.
-Therefore, the body’s natural antagonists, such as follistatin and FTSL3, are of significant therapeutic relevance.
+Structures from our lab of follistatin in complex with other ligands have highlighted a conformational selection model where both the antagonist and ligand adopt a preferred conformation for binding.
+The ND of follistatin can adopt different conformations to accommodate many ligands.
+This mechanism provides the basis for the promiscuity of follistatins.
+We have a particular interest in inhibition of GDF8, also known as myostatin.
+Myostatin is a strong negative regulator of muscle growth – disruption of signaling results in animals with massive gains in muscle, an outcome observed in many species, including humans.
+The development of potent and selective inhibitors to myostatin with the goal of increasing muscle mass and preventing degradation might be one way to fight muscle wasting/atrophy in muscular dystrophies, cancer, cachexia, and sarcopenia.
+The body’s natural antagonists, such as follistatin and FTSL3, are of significant therapeutic relevance.

 BMP-class Antagonism by Differential Screening-selected Gene in Neuroblastoma (DAN) family Proteins